-Nothing illustrates the basic premise of Make Wealth History better than climate change.
-The more affluent our lifestyles, the more we contribute to climate change – through flying, driving, and consumer goods.
-And while we enjoy all the benefits of that lifestyle, the effects fall on those least responsible.
-98% of those affected by climate change are in the developing world.
+Nothing illustrates the basic premise of this blog better than climate change.
+The more affluent and wasteful our lifestyles, the more we contribute to climate change – through flying, driving, and consumer goods.
+And while we enjoy all the benefits of that lifestyle, the effects fall hardest on those least responsible.

 Lots of people are still asking if climate change is really happening,